 Purpose: Ensure Nature NL has the right policies, procedures, and staff in place

-Scope: Staff management, volunteer management, development of HR policies
+Scope: Staff, contract, and volunteer management; development of HR policies